 Although experts aren’t sure how – or why – bacteria in the mouth can harm the heart, they do know there’s an association.
 And physicians and dentists agree it’s a risk that’s not worth taking.
 How can you keep those bad germs in check and keep your mouth – and body – as healthy as possible?
 Follow these simple steps:

 - Brush at least twice a day with a toothbrush approved by the American Dental Association and a fluoride toothpaste.

 - Floss once a day.
 Get between each tooth all the way down to the gum line.

 - Replace your toothbrush every three months, or sooner if it shows signs of wear.

 - See your dentist at Archstone Dental every six months for a cleaning and exam.
 Your dentist can remove any tartar build-up, check the health of your gums, and address any problems with your teeth.

 Heart disease is the number one killer of men and women in our country today – so doing whatever you can to minimize your risk will help you lead a longer, healthier life.
 Keep in mind that many other factors can affect your heart health, such as smoking, being overweight, poor diet, or lack of exercise.
 See your physician regularly to discuss your overall health and any screenings you may need.

 Is it time to see your dentist for a checkup?
-Call your dentist today at Archstone Dental Fort Worth, Weatherford, Granbury and Azle to schedule your next cleaning and exam.
+Call your dentist today at Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices to schedule your next cleaning and exam.
 It could be one of the best things you do for your mouth – and your heart.